Wildlife to look for in June

-As summer goes on the yellow flowers dry and form brown seed pods that rattle with seeds when shaken, giving them their name.
+As summer goes on the yellow flowers dry and form brown, papery seed pods that rattle with seeds when shaken, giving them their name.

 If you're turning part of your garden into a wild patch, scattering yellow rattle seeds in autumn is a good way to help as it will weaken the grasses in your lawn too.